RESTFul APIs: Networking

 The DELETE verb means that the client wants to remove a specific resource or collection of resources.

-The TRACE verb establishes a tunnel to the server.
+The TRACE verb performs a message loop-back test along the path to the target resource.

 GET, HEAD, and OPTIONS requests are safe methods, no meaningful state should be changed on the server.